-The City shall provide employees with two (2) consecutive days off.
-Modifications to the assignment of two consecutive days off were made for some employees working in the Library Department in the past.
+The normal work days in the workweek are Monday through Friday, which provides provide employees with two (2) consecutive days off.
+Modifications to the Monday through Friday work schedule and the assignment of two consecutive days off were made for some employees working in the Library Department in the past.
 Such alternative work schedule arrangements shall remain.
-Any future modifications where the City does not provide two consecutive days off work for employees shall be the subject of meet and confer between the City and the Association.
+Departments that currently schedule employees to work a schedule other than the normal work days described above are Library Department and AMP.
+Any future modifications where the City does not provide two consecutive days off to the Monday through Friday work schedule for current employees shall be the subject of meet and confer between the City and the Association.

-The Library may be open Sundays from 94:00 pa.m. to 96:00 p.m. and employees may be required to work from 12:30 p.m. to 96:45 p.m.
-Anyone employed with the City in the Library as of October 1, 996, will work Sundays on a voluntary basis only.
-Sunday work assignments may be required for employees who began work in the Library after October 1, 996.
+The Library may be open Sundays from 1:00 p.m. to 5:00 p.m. and employees may be required to work from 12:30 p.m. to 5:45 p.m.
+Anyone employed with the City in the Library as of October 1, 1996, will work Sundays on a voluntary basis only.
+Sunday work assignments may be required for employees who began work in the Library after October 1, 1996.